all-in-one-of/snippets/HOU_DOP_FLIP.md

 ### [Particle Motion]:
-- `Collision detection` Move Outside Collision is the fastest collision handling method and provides the smoothest splashes, however it is not as accurate with fast-moving collision geometry.
+`Collision detection` Move Outside Collision is the fastest collision handling method and provides the smoothest splashes, however it is not as accurate with fast-moving collision geometry.
 It is also the only collision method that works with Volume Source based collisions. the Particle method only works when a collision is represented by an actual DOP object.
-- `default velocity scale` for Volume Source is 1.5, which will cause larger splashes by default, but for moving containers this should be set to 1.
+`Default velocity scale` for Volume Source is 1.5, which will cause larger splashes by default, but for moving containers this should be set to 1.
 #### Separation:
 #### Droplets:
-- tend to clamp toghether when partic drop below certain density turn dto droplets more like .
+Tend to clamp toghether when partic drop below certain density turn dto droplets more like .
 After blend back to fluid: Merge/kill
 #### Vorticity:
 Chaos and for for white water.
 - preservation rate (how much vorticity should rename of end of second) (decay value) retain sworling motion.

 ### [Volume Motion]: